arinze19/DSA/README.md

 # DSA-in-ts

-notes and practice questions to prepare for my technical interviews
+study notes and practice questions to prepare for my technical interviews

 ## Structure

 The `src` folder is divied up into three sections.

 1. algorithms: Implementation of mainstream algorithms
-3. practice: Practice questions
+2. data-structures: Data Structures and Practice Questions related to each
-4. notes: random notes from books and courses
+3. notes: random notes from books and courses

 ```
 src
  |__ algorithms
- |__ practice
+ |__ data-structures
  |__ notes
 ```